-Redeemable preference shares do not carry any voting rights and are redeemable by ANZ Holdings (New Zealand) Limited providing notice in writing to holders of the redeemable preference shares.
-Dividends are payable at the discretion of the Directors of ANZ Holdings (New Zealand) Limited and are non-cumulative.
-In the event of liquidation, holders of redeemable preference shares are entitled to available subscribed capital per share, pari passu with all holders of existing redeemable preference shares but in priority to all holders of ordinary shares.
+In the event of liquidation, holders of preference shares are entitled to available subscribed capital per share, pari passu with all holders of existing preference shares and AT1 capital notes but in priority to all holders of ordinary shares.
 They have no entitlement to participate in further distribution of profits or assets.